nightwatchjs/mentorship/google-summer-of-code/GSoC-contributor-guidance.md

 ## Writing your proposal

 * Your proposal should contain a clear understanding on how you're going to approach the project idea, along with a well-defined weekly schedule with clear milestones and deliverables around it.
+* If you plan to propose your own project idea, please include a project outline, goals (as done in [Ideas List](GSoC-2024-Ideas.md)) and a well-defined weekly schedule with clear milestones and deliverables around it.

 # Proposal Template